 The Airmen's Stories - F/Lt.
 A W Pennington-Legh

-Thomas's brother, John Alan Pennington-Legh, served in the Royal Navy and was awarded the DSC in the Great War for his part in the sinking of a German submarine and rose to the rank of Commander.
+Thomas's brother, John Alan Pennington-Legh, served in the Royal Navy and was awarded the DSC in the Great War for his part in the sinking of the German submarine U110 off the north coast of Ireland.
+He rose to the rank of Commander.

 He lost his life on 13th October 1944 while serving as Inspector, Southern Division, HM Coastguard.
 Landing craft 2454 was caught in a Force 9 gale and suffered engine failure on passage from Dartmouth to Portland.
 Mountainous seas swept the vessel on to a bank at Ferrybridge, Wyke Regis, breaking its back.

 Commander Pennington-Legh, aged 55, and Coastguardman Robert Henry Treadwell ran into the sea to try to pass a line to the landing craft, but both were swept away and drowned.
 Pennington-Legh's body was not recovered.
 Nine of the 13 crew of the landing craft also died.
 A number of the rescue party were subsequently honoured.
 There were three awards of the Silver Medal for Gallantry in Saving Lives at Sea, two of them going posthumously to Pennington-Legh and Treadwell.
 The third such award went to George Brown, a fireman in the National Fire Service, who survived.

 AW Pennington-Legh joined the RAF on a short service commission in January 1936.
 He was posted to 9 FTS Thornaby on 4th April and with training completed he was posted to 43 Squadron at Tangmere on 1st October 1936.

 He married Mary Edwina Jackson in Chichester in mid-1938.